-1. Introduction
+1. INTRODUCTION

-Cape Environmental Assessment Practitioners (Pty) Ltd. (Cape EAPrac) has been appointed by Applicant and Landowner, Angelfish Investments 345 cc, represented by Markus and Marlese van Aswegen, to undertake an environmental sensitivity analysis and submit an Outeniqua Sensitive Coastal Areas (OSCA) Application for the construction of a primary dwelling, and associated infrastructure, on Portion 111 of Farm Matjesfontein No.304, located within the Whales Haven Estate, Keurboomstrand, Plettenberg Bay.
+Cape Environmental Assessment Practitioners (Pty) Ltd. (Cape EAPrac) has been appointed by Applicant and Landowner, Mr. Niel Peterhans, represented by Mr. Rikus van Zyl of P&R Property Group, to undertake an environmental sensitivity analysis and submit an Outeniqua Sensitive Coastal Areas (OSCA) Application for the construction of a new primary dwelling, and associated infrastructure, on Portion 118 of Farm Matjesfontein No.304, located within the Whales Haven Estate, Keurboomstrand, Plettenberg Bay.